back280/IO-SoSe-2015-flip-board/README.md

 - Translate the human computer interaction (HCI) technically.

-- Find a way to hide the electronic devises that drives the motor poster.
+- Find a way to hide the electronic components/devices that drives the motor poster.

 - The viewer should activate the motor poster passively.
 No touch, no obvious buttons.